 What kind of training do counselors have?

 Counselors go through a full week of training before summer camp starts.
-Training week covers everything from emergency procedures, technical safety knowledge, soft skills of counseling and camper care (such as making sure your campers are always wearing sunscreen and drinking water throughout the day), sharing the gospel, and much more.
+Training week covers everything from emergency procedures, technical safety knowledge, soft skills of counseling and camper care (such as making sure your campers are always wearing sunscreen & bug spray and drinking water throughout the day), sharing the gospel, and much more.
 All counselors are CPR and first aid certified.

 How do you handle the distribution of medicine?

 Parents drop off any required medicine for your child at registration on Monday morning to the Day Camp Director.
 All medication is locked away and out of reach of kids and is administered by the Day Camp Director at the scheduled time.
-For the safety of all campers, we do not allow campers (or summer staff) to have medicine, prescription or OTC, in their groups at any time.
+For the safety of all campers, we do not allow campers to have medicine, prescription or OTC, in their groups at any time.

 What happens if my kid gets sick the weekend prior to their camp week and can't attend?